catseye/Fountain/doc/Definition-of-Fountain.md

     Goal(*) ::= "a" { "bb" } "c" | "a" { "bbb" } "c";
     <=== abbbbbbbbbbbc
     ???> Failure

+Note how these don't work at all with backtracking disabled, because two of the alternatives start with the same terminal.

+    Goal ::= "a" { "bb" } "c" | "a" { "bbb" } "c";
+    <=== abbbbbbbbbc
+    ???> Multiple pre-conditions

 Tests for Generation
 --------------------